 April 7, 2016: Zika definitely causes microcephaly and Guillain-Barré

-The World Health Organization says it is a fact that the Zika virus is causing microcephaly in babies and Guillain-Barré Syndrome.
+The WHO says it is a fact that the Zika virus is causing microcephaly in babies and Guillain-Barré Syndrome.
 In Washington, President Obama asks for $1.9 billion in emergency funding from Congress to fight the virus.

 April 6, 2016: Zika is transmitted by sex in Texas